rocicorp/replicache/design.md

 # Data Flow

 Data flows from the client up to the Data Layer, and back down from the Data Layer to the Client.
-Mutations flow upstream while state updates flow downstream.
-Any of these processes can stop or stall indefinitely without affecting correctness.
+Mutations are pushed upstream while state updates are pulled downstream.
+Either of these processes can stop or stall indefinitely without affecting correctness.

 The client tracks state changes in a git-like fashion.
-The Replicache Client has a *master* branch of commits and keeps a *head* commit pointer representing the current state of the local key-value database.
-Transactions run serially against the state in the head commit.
+The Replicache Client has a *main* branch of commits and keeps a *head* commit pointer representing the current state of the local key-value database.
+Transactions run against the state in the head commit.
 The head commmit can change in two ways:
-1. write transactions: when the app runs a transaction that changes the database, the change goes into a pending commit on top of the current head.
+1. write transactions (mutations): when the app runs a mutator that changes the database, the change goes into a pending commit on top of the current head.
 This new pending commit becomes the new head.
-1. sync: when a new state update is pulled from the server Replicache will:
+1. pull: when a new state update is pulled from the server Replicache will:
    1. fork a new branch (the *sync branch*) from the most recent snapshot
-   1. add a new snapshot with the latest state update to this sync branch; the branch now has state identical to the server
+   1. add a new snapshot with the new state update to the sync branch; the branch now has state identical to the server
-   1. compute the set of mutations to replay on the sync branch by filtering all pending commits on master that have already been applied by the server.
-That is, find all pending commits on master whose MutationID is greater than the LastMutationID of the new snapshot.
+   1. compute the set of mutations to replay on the sync branch by filtering all pending commits on main that have already been applied by the server.
+That is, find all pending commits on main whose MutationID is greater than the LastMutationID of the new snapshot.
-   1. for each mutation to replay in order, (re)apply it on the sync branch; this extends the sync branch with a pending commit for each mutation not yet seen by the server
+   1. for each mutation to replay, in order, apply it on the sync branch; this extends the sync branch with a pending commit for each mutation not yet seen by the server
-   1. make the sync branch master by setting head of master to the head of the sync branch
+   1. make the sync branch main by setting head of main to the head of the sync branch

-## Sync
+## Syncing

+There are two parts to sync: push and pull.

-In order to sync, the client first calls Push on the Data Layer, passing all its pending mutations.
+To push, the client invokes the Data Layer's Push endpoint, passing all its pending mutations.
 The Data Layer executes the pending mutations serially.
-When the Data Layer executes a mutation it sets the client's LastMutationID to match as part of the same transaction.
+When the Data Layer executes a mutation it sets the client's LastMutationID to match the mutation's ID as part of the same transaction.
 If a MutationID is less than or equal to the client's LastMutationID or more than one more, the mutation is ignored.

-The client then calls Pull on the Data Layer, passing the cookie from its most recent Snapshot (as found in the most recent Snapshot commit).
+To pull, the Data Layer's Pull endpoint is invoked by the client, passing the cookie from its most recent Snapshot (as found in the most recent Snapshot commit).
 The Data Layer computes and returns a delta to the Client View using the cookie, and the LastMutationID for this client.

-The client applies the delta from Pull as described above: it forks from the previous snapshot commit, applies any local mutations that are still pending (those with mutation ids greater than the LastMutationID indicated in the state update), and reveals the new state by setting head of master to the end of the new branch.
-The client can now forget about all pending mutations that have been confirmed, that is, all pending mutations with MutationIDs than or equal to the LastMutationID of the most recent state.
+The client applies the delta from Pull as described above: it forks from the previous snapshot commit, applies any local mutations that are still pending (those with mutation ids greater than the LastMutationID indicated along with the client view patch), and reveals the new state by setting head of main to the end of the new branch.
+The client can now forget about all pending mutations that have been confirmed, that is, all pending mutations with MutationIDs less than or equal to the LastMutationID of the most recent snapshot.

 ## Mutations outside the client